* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Bacon-wrapped filet mignon bites

 Trying to keep carbs to a minimum?
-Try something meaty instead.
+Try some meaty appetizers instead, like these filet mignon bites.

 Why we love this recipe: it’s fancy enough for a special occasion.